Ali & Nino

 Example 1

-Well, if you’re as lucky as the proverbial blind squirrel finding a nut once in a while, you may find in this huge publication the – only two – instances which do justice to Essad Bey and Vacca Mazzara – by saying WHY the latter (-probably- as it’s not proven) provided the previous with drugs: namely to kill the excruciating pain he was suffering from his disease (pages 131 and 151).
-And in one isolated other paragraph on page 131 Betty Blair explains why this was indeed necessary: because “during the war [morphine] would have been difficult to acquire.”
+Well, if you’re as lucky as the proverbial blind chicken finding a grain once in a while, you may find in this huge publication the only two instances which do justice to Essad Bey and Vacca-Mazzara: when it’s said WHY the latter provided the previous with drugs***: namely to kill the excruciating pain he was suffering from his disease (pp. 131 and 151).
+Further, in one other isolated paragraph on p.
+131 Betty Blair explains why this was indeed necessary: because “during the war [morphine] would have been difficult to acquire.”
 And this quote is not Blair’s own observation but a reproduction of Essad Bey’s statement – however, formulated in a conditional form.

-Essad Bey did suffer from the “Buerger-Syndrome“ (check Wikipedia), a disease of the blood vessles in the feet and legs, which let E.B.s foot rot on his living body, causing excruciating pain.
+Essad Bey suffered from “Buerger-Syndrome“†, a disease of the blood vessels in the feet and legs, which let E.B.s foot rot on his living body, causing excruciating pain.
 World War II was in full go by that time and almost all available morphine was needed at the frontlines to treat wounded soldiers.
-Also the local pharmacist in Positano was tired to provide the pennyless patient Essad Bey with this rare drug.
+As the story goes, the local pharmacist in Positano got tired to provide the penniless patient Essad Bey with this rare drug.

-Now, who would deem it fair to label Giamil Vacca-Mazzara – who most likely was indeed a very doubtful figure – simply as a „drug dealer“?
+Now, who would deem it fair to label Giamil Vacca-Mazzara simply as a „drug dealer“?
 And call Essad Bey simply a “drug addict”?
 After all it was him, giving the sufferer a few painless hours here and there.
-IF this ever happened.
-There is no proof!
+But there is not even proof that this all ever happened in the first place.

-I find it most irritating that Blair knows these facts and yet does not hesitate to use a few details so selectively in order to slander Essad Bey.
-The ratio between 16 mentionings and only 2 clarifications – sprinkled over 363 pages – is too poor to be fair – or should I say “heartless”?
+I find it most irritating that Blair knows these facts and yet does not hesitate to use a few details so selectively to slander Essad Bey.
+The ratio between 16 mentionings and only 2 clarifications – sprinkled over 363 pages – is too poor to be fair – or should I say “it’s heartless”?

 Example 2